 Relatively flat and smooth trails that can be completed by almost anyone.

-May have a few hills or steep sections, multiple surface types, but most people should have little difficulty completing.
+May have a few hills or steep sections, multiple surface types, and uneven footing.

 Most advanced trails are natural surface with more difficult hills, exposed roots or slipping hazards.